ephraimduncan/awesome-developer-dictionary/README.md

 ## B

+- **branch**: a parallel world where you can create commit without introducing bugs into production code.
 - **boolean**: a data type that has one of two possible values (usually denoted true and false).

 ## C